Gaya/clevernode/source/about/index.md

 Apart from development and programming I like to take enough time off to enjoy life away from the desk.

+I volunteer at [Bureau voor Pedagogiek](https://www.bureauvoorpedagogiek.nl/) where I help autistic youngsters with all things related to computer science.
+From learning to program, building games, or [making their own robots](https://sauce.gaya.pizza/helping-build-a-self-driving-robot/).

-I am a **runner** and cycle frequently, which helps me both physically and mentally.
+I am a **runner**, which helps me both physically and mentally.
 I created [Create My Run](https://createmy.run), a small web application where runners can generate their runs based on location and distance they'd wish to run.

 You can find me at **loud music** concerts drinking a beer and banging my head.
 I also play in a band called Dead Soil, and [share some solo music on Youtube](https://www.youtube.com/channel/UChnJcc3EMvjjzx_yc0nUuSA).

+Recently I picked up learning guitar and enjoying it a lot!

+Jeg har lært meg å snakke litt norsk.
+Nå er jeg på en B2 nivå og forstå og er ganske forståelig for nordmenn.
+Men du må bare se selv om du vil!

 I live with three rescue **cats**: Dexter, Darwin, and Donnie.

 I love to **cook** for me and my wife, friends, and family.

-I enjoy a good **glass of whisky** (or whiskey), craft beer, or wine, with good company and a good conversation.

 I believe living a **sustainable lifestyle** is best for the planet, animals, the people I love, and myself.